One of my media students refers to Rupert Murdoch as a human jerky because his leathery, lined skin looks like a strip of dried beef.

 Brooks is a warrior woman but not in the Boadicea tradition.
 Instead, she is the red-headed sorceress from Game of Thrones who swiftly dispatches Stannis Baratheon’s rival for the throne.

 If the French aristocracy still existed then Brooks would be a courtesan.
-She is the Madam Pompadour to Murdoch’s King Louis VIII.
+She is the Madam Pompadour to Murdoch’s King Louis XV.
 Courtesans were clever women who juggled for position in the King’s inner circle.
 Not all courtesans were equally talented but those with the right combination of wit, intelligence and charm received prestige, power and the King’s protection.

 The worst traits of courtiers and courtesans were deceit, self-interest and a penchant for gossip that maliciously destroyed opponents.
 These people thrived in the the corrupt inner circle of the ruling elite.
 The Court was no place for the sensitive and empathic.